 Members may renounce their entitlement to all or part of their Basic and Special Responsibility Allowances if they wish.
-Any such declaration should be made in writing to the Strategic Manager for Financial Services.
+Any such declaration should be made in writing to the Chief Finance Officer (s151 Officer).
 Once made, the renunciation will remain in force throughout that year.